 That is a fun way to go about any chili recipe.
 However, you will need measurements to create the same exact experience repeatedly.
 That all being said, this recipe will require you to use the exact measurements to try it as is.

-Heat olive oil med-high heat.
-Add ground Turkey and season with salt and pepper.
+Heat olive oil with med-high heat.
+Add ground turkey and season with salt and pepper.
 Add chopped onion and cook until Turkey is lightly browned.

-Then, add Turkey to crockpot along with the rest of the ingredients (minus the toppings).
+Then, add Turkey to the crockpot along with the rest of the ingredients (minus the toppings).

 Cook on high for 3 hours and low for 6 hours.